open-voice-interoperability/docs-archived/technical-committee-meeting-notes.md

+# 2021-07-23 Notes of the Technical Committee Meeting

+Attendees:  J. Larson, K. Dank, J. Stine, O. Coleman, M. Brinas-Dobrowski, J. Trammell, N Myers,  A Paik, D Rogers,  S Austin, S. Baul

+The meeting began at 9:03 am CT

+### Antitrust statement and notice of recording  -- J. Stine

+### Review of the agenda, purpose of and expectations for the meeting  -- D. Cundiff

+### Alignment: Open Voice Network News, Vocabulary Updates  --J. Stine
+* OVON vacation first 2 weeks of August –enjoy!
+* The new acronym for Open Voice Network is OVON.
+We ask the spelling out as O-V-O-N
+* We are an Open-Source association of the Linux Foundation
+* Per Linux Foundation, Jon has initiated the process of creating 2 new technical projects for VRS and Architecture work group
+* Investment of OVON R&D Funds
+  * Do need a formal write up.
+Verbal reviews done at prior technical committee meetings do not suffice
+  * Jon Stine will share out a template for resource requests
+  * Please then send to Jon Stine
+  * Will leverage technical resources of TLF as a first source, else other sources as needed
+  * Keep in mind IP implications
+* OVON was presented to the EU on 7/21/21.
+This will also be shared with the Steering Committee meeting.
+Jon will post slides & white papers in slack

+## The OVON Technical Committee Workgroups –the plan through year end:
+## AWG
+* The workgroups vision of “the rocket” it is building and how it fits into the whole
+* Update on deliverables
+   * Requirements Document
+   * Draft Framework
+   * Data Sharing Project
+   * Arbitration Project
+   * Timing and Roadmap will be created later in August for review in September.
+First Demo likely available in early 2022
+ * Update on investment plans
+   * Will have needs but specifics to be determined

+## Privacy &Security Workgroup
+Privacy
+* The workgroups vision of “the rocket” it is building and how it fits into the whole
+  * Phases and phases to be completed this year
+    * OVON Privacy guidelines review on 2021.8.25.
+11am central time
+    * Privacy Guidelines & Capabilities v2.0  Due 2021.10.30
+    * Privacy Standards, OVON “privacy certification” v1.0 due 2021.12.31
+* Update on deliverables
+  * Privacy Guidelines and capabilities v2.0 - completed
+  * Enterprise privacy policy assessment – in progress
+  * Privacy policy template- not started
+* Update on investment plans
+  * Will need a technical writer and some legal counsel (Separate funding available for legal needs).
+Specifics to be determined

+Security
+* The workgroups vision of “the rocket” it is building and how it fits into the whole
+* Update on deliverables
+    * Finalize document outline by August
+    * First Draft by October 2021
+* Update on investment plans
+  * will need a security expert –specifics to be determined.
+Will work with Doug Rogers on potential resources there

+## VRS
+* The workgroups vision of “the rocket” it is building and how it fits into the whole
+  * Vision in 5 years – global usage of VRS, Voice assistant platforms are using VRS, scaled and modularized
+* Update on investment plans
+  * Will need software engineers.
+Specifics being documented for submission

+Meeting adjourned at 10:00am CT

 # 2021-06-25 Notes of the Technical Committee Meeting

 Attendees:  J. Larson, K. Dank, J. Stine, O. Coleman, M. Brinas-Dobrowski, J. Crabb,  J. Trammell, Nick Myers,  D. Cundiff, M. Lens-FitzGerald